-From the likes of social media coupled by the need for exclusivity, these values we hold so high in life are our own worst enemy.
-Essentially, they were the lifeblood and vision Billy McFarland, CEO of Fyre, had when creating Fyre Festival.
-Ultimately, it was McFarland who unequivocally exploited what millennials wanted and loved.
+From the likes of social media coupled with the need for exclusivity, these values that millennials hold so high in life were easily manipulated by Billy McFarland, CEO of Fyre Media.
+Here’s why:

 Millennials were blinded by an early promise, a promotional video that tapped into all their desires.
 Hit with this luxurious festival filled with famous supermodels, private jets, and yachts all on this beautiful remote island in the tropics, millennials were sold.